Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 ---

 The execution call instance contains an array of arguments.<br>
-Some of these arguments (usually the leading one(s)) are null because they serve as output locations for the result of this `Algorithm`. <br>
+Some of these arguments (usually the leading one(s)) are null.
+This is because they serve as output locations for the result of a given `Algorithm`. <br>
-The instantiation of these output tensors should be left to the algorithm instance in most cases, this is because the given algorithm "knows best" what shape(s), size(s), data type(s)... these tensors ought to have.<br>
+The instantiation of these output tensors should be left to the algorithm instance in most cases.
+The reason for this is because a given algorithm "knows best" what shape(s), size(s), data type(s)... these tensors ought to have.<br>
 <br>
 An example would be algorithms performing element-wise operations vs broadcasting. <br>